-So says the European ATM Security Team (EAST) in a new report that indicated a 24% in ATM crimes during the first six months of 2010 compared to the same period last year.
-The worrying numbers marks an all-time high thanks to a fresh spin on old gadgets.
+So says the European ATM Security Team (EAST) in a new report that indicated a 24% increase in ATM crimes during the first six months of 2010 compared to the same period last year.
+The worrying numbers mark an all-time high thanks to a fresh spin on old gadgets.

 Most worrying is the new DIY tech criminals are using to skim—read the data on your ATM card—involving very simple parts.
 Some hackers even sell you the necessary hardware that’s placed over the ATM card reader’s throat.
 The camouflaged ATM part either has a mini-camera or carries a stealth recording device that reads the data on a card’s magnetic strip.